 This form of treatment, one of the most popular at our treatment center, provides clients with immense opportunities to express themselves in a non-verbal way.
 It also helps them identify and address issues that were previously difficult to discuss.
 Art and music therapy at Elevate is overseen by a licensed therapist and has been extremely effective in helping clients who have suffered from addiction and related issues.

 People in the early stages of recovery often experience an uncomfortable gap between their body and mind.
 Therapeutic massage therapy helps to bridge this gap, and is a powerful complement to holistic addiction recovery treatment.
-This is why our clients frequently have massages available to them for the duration of their inpatient program.

 A massage aids in detoxification and helps relax the individual.
 The physical, emotional and mental well-being are all directly boosted by the healing power of therapeutic touch.
 Massages assist in blood circulation, reducing stress and tension, and easing chronic pain.